Fine Rava

 Common measurement equivalents in grams

-No, fine rava is not gluten-free.
-It is made from durum wheat (semolina), which contains gluten, making it unsuitable for individuals with celiac disease or gluten intolerance.
+Yes, rava is made from durum wheat and contains gluten, making it unsuitable for those with celiac disease.

 Fine Rava is a versatile ingredient found in cuisines around the world.
 With 360 calories per 100g and 12.7 grams of protein, it's a nutritious addition to many dishes.